AlexBlake/polymapper/README.md

 # PolyMapper
 Simple tool to store information mapped to geo location in a local JSON file rather than on a server.
+See [demo](https://alexblake.github.io/polymapper/).

 # Usage
 - Open `index.html` in a browser